rustwasm/wasm-bindgen/guide/src/examples/raytrace.md

 ### Caveats

-Unfortunately at this time running wasm on the web with threads has a number of caveats, although some are specific to just `wasm-bindgen`.
+Unfortunately at this time running Wasm on the web with threads has a number of caveats, although some are specific to just `wasm-bindgen`.
 These are some pieces to consider and watch out for, although we're always looking for improvements to be made so if you have an idea please file an issue!